jasperlepardo/jasperlepardo/content/project/accessible-kitchen-display-system.md

 ---
-title: Accessible Kitchen Display System
+title: Kitchen Display System – Accessible?
-description: >
+description: >-

-    Manage all your digital, delivery & in-store orders from a single dashboard in our mobile and desktop application.
-Reduce the risks of errors and oversights by using a centralized platform, to ensure all necessary information and tasks are easily accessible.
+    In a high-paced setting such as a restaurant kitchen, staying updated on system status is vital information.
+Enhancing accessibility to this data is of utmost importance.
 featured: true
 type:
 tags: